 Since it is a coastal city, obviously one of the best free things to do in Valencia is to relax on the beach.
 The most popular one is La Malvarossa, and if you’re visiting off-season, you can still walk alongside it, on the Maritime Promenade.
 If you feel like going outside the city, you can also visit beaches on the outskirts of Valencia.

 ADMIRE VALENCIA’S BRIDGES

 In a city with such amazing architecture, even the bridges are an unmissable attraction.
 There are 15 bridges in the city, with the oldest one dating back to the 15th century.
-Even if architecture isn’t your thing, you’ll surely appreciate some of these bridges like Puente de las Flores, Puente de la Trinidad, and Puente del Real.
+Even if architecture isn’t your thing, you’ll surely appreciate some of these bridges like Puente de las Flores (aka one of the most beautiful bridges in the world), Puente de la Trinidad, and Puente del Real.

 VISIT THE SILK EXCHANGE

 The Silk Exchange (La Lonja de la Seda) is a work of art and an important landmark in Valencia.
 This incredible Gothic building from the 15th century has been a significant commerce center that was mostly used for trading in silk.

 With such an architectural and cultural importance, it’s no wonder that it was declared a UNESCO World Heritage Site.
 You can visit it for free on Sundays; otherwise, admission is 2 Euros.

 One of my most favorite things to do when I visit a new destination is to visit the local markets.
 I love seeing the local products and artisanal goods, do some people watching (not in a creepy way, I swear), and just feel the local atmosphere.